-Your cost sharing for Medicare oxygen equipment coverage is \$0, every month.
+Your cost sharing for Medicare oxygen equipment coverage is \$0, every year.

-Your cost sharing will not change after being enrolled for 36 months in HealthSun HealthAdvantage Plan.
+Your cost sharing will not change after being enrolled for 36 months in HealthSun HealthAdvantage Plan (HMO).

-If prior to enrolling in HealthSun HealthAdvantage Plan you had made 36 months of rental payment for oxygen equipment coverage, your cost sharing in HealthSun HealthAdvantage Plan is \$0.
+If prior to enrolling in HealthSun HealthAdvantage Plan (HMO) you had made 36 months of rental payment for oxygen equipment coverage, your cost sharing in HealthSun HealthAdvantage Plan (HMO) is \$0.